-Indeed, many organisations provide both internal and external vendor financial planning services to their employees, said Alec Bashinsky, National partner people & performance at Deloitte.
+Indeed, many organisations provide both internal and external vendor financial planning services to their employees, said Alec Bashinsky, National partner people & performance.

 “In some cases this is seen as part of an employee benefits offering or as part of a broader wellbeing strategy that enhances the offering from the mental, emotional, spiritual and physical wellbeing pillars to providing specific financial advice,” he said.

 “Whilst there are many pros and cons to assisting employees with their financial wellbeing, my view is this is something an organisation should not be involved with apart from providing access to banking services, etc.”